FAW-GM Kuncheng: Overview

 The FAW-GM Kuncheng pickup is only available as a crew cab with the body being shared with the pre-facelift first generation Isuzu D-Max due to the GM connection.
-The powertrain is a domestic-sourced 2.2 liter gasoline engine from Chinese engine maker Xin’guang Huachen with a maximum output of 76kW and 193 nm, mated to a 5-speed manual transmission.
+The powertrain is a domestic-sourced 2.2 liter gasoline engine from Chinese engine maker Xin’guang Huachen with a maximum output of 76 kW and 193 Nm, mated to a 5-speed manual transmission.
 A model powered by a 2.4 liter diesel engine is also available.